duckduckgo/duckduckgo-documentation/DuckDuckHack/Goodie/triggers.md

-## Triggers
+# Triggers

 There are two types of triggers, **words** and **regex**.
-The [basic tutorial](#basic-tutorial) walks through a simple example of a words trigger.
 While you technically *can* use a regular expression as a trigger, we encourage you to use words triggers first, and then use a regexp to further qualify the query once the plugin has been called, like in the [Xkcd example](https://github.com/duckduckgo/zeroclickinfo-spice#spice-handle-functions) in the Spice Handle Functions section.
 Words triggers are several orders of magnitude faster than regexp triggers (a hash check vs. a regexp match).

-### Words Triggers
+## Words Triggers
 ```
 start......word exists at the start of the query
 end........word exists at the end of the query